The National Road Safety Foundation: Drive2Life

 Passenger Poll: What Would You Do?

 Students conduct a poll to find out how their classmates would react if a friend giving them a ride were impaired.
-Students can use their research to help them develop a PSA to promote passenger and driver safety in impaired-driving situations.

 Key Facts and Statistics on Impaired Driving